kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 here are a few possible futures I could see:

 **Soft Landing:** AI becomes a powerful collaborative tool and doesn't fully replace human cognitive work.
-We find a new equilibrium where humans and AI work together, similar to how spreadsheets made certain calculations trivial and created new types of analysis work.
+We find a new state where humans and AI work together, similar to how spreadsheets made certain calculations trivial and created new types of analysis work.

-**Hard Transition:** Displacement happens quickly, and economic and social systems adapt.
-Universal basic income, shorter work weeks, or new economic models emerge.
-History suggests humans are adaptable to technological change, even when it's initially disruptive.
+**Hard Transition:** Displacement happens quickly, but we figure it out.
+Maybe universal basic income, shorter work weeks, or new economic models emerge.
+Humans have adapted to big technological changes before, even when they felt overwhelming at the time.

 **Overshoot:** We automate faster than we can adapt.
 Social and economic systems strain under the change.
 The benefits of AI are captured by a small number of